dendronhq/devto-pod/README.md

 # Dev.to Pod

-The Dev.to pod lets you publish your Dendron notes to dev.to.
+This pod lets you publish your Dendron notes to dev.to

 ## Instructions

 ### Installation
 ```sh